framework-one/framework-one.github.io/source/documentation/4.0/cfml-and-clojure.markdown

 * The Clojure Koans: http://clojurekoans.com
   * You need at least Java, Leiningen, and Git installed for these.
 * Some great books to read:
+  * Clojure for the Brave and True http://www.braveclojure.com (introductory level)
+  * Living Clojure http://shop.oreilly.com/product/0636920034292.do (introduces Clojure, but assumes you're an experienced developer in other languages)
-  * Clojure Programming http://www.clojurebook.com followed by
+  * Clojure Programming http://www.clojurebook.com (deep technical coverage)
-  * The Joy Of Clojure http://www.joyofclojure.com :)
+  * The Joy Of Clojure http://www.joyofclojure.com (focused on the "why" of Clojure)

 # Digging Into Reloading